 and I loved the subtle colours of the small fruits on this aralia, rarely seen in gardens but fitting in beautifully with the muted colour scheme around it.

 So now I am reluctantly handing you over to my two sisters now, for their take on tropical plants but please don’t let them put you off….

 All very splendid plants I’m sure, Laura, but to be honest, although I love a tropical paradise if I’m on a foreign holiday, I would never want to try and recreate that at home.
 It sounds a bit desperate, like ordering ouzo and olives in your average suburban British pub on a rainy November evening with the crazed notion that you could relive your Shirley Valentine moment (I suspect that Caroline has done exactly that at least once).

-But if we are talking about plants that have that have that glossy leafy feel about them here are some that are perfectly hardy and would fit into any garden setting, tropical or not.
+But if we are talking about plants that have that glossy leafy feel about them, here are some that are perfectly hardy and would fit into any garden setting, tropical or not.